-Katelyn Runck Flaunts Rock Hard Abs In A Checkered Set: ‘Starting My Monday Off With A Smile’
+Katelyn Runck Flaunts Rock-Hard Abs In A Checkered Set: 'Starting My Monday Off With A Smile'

-Katelyn Runck started the work week off with a bang.
+Katelyn Runck started the workweek off with a bang.
 On Monday morning, the model treated her 2.4 million Instagram fans to a hot new post that included two photos and one video that saw her in the same, sexy ensemble.

 The first image in the series captured Katelyn posing in the center of the frame.
 She stood in front of an open door, placing one hand on the wall beside her and running the opposite through her long, dark tresses.
 She wore her hair with a deep side part, and it spilled over her shoulders and back.
 She popped her hip to the side and had one thigh over the other in the sultry pose.

-The second image in the series was snapped from a different angle, treating Katelyn’s eager audience to a great view of her bombshell curves.
-She had her chest facing toward the camera and averted her gaze to the side.
-Katelyn showed off her balance skills, standing on her right leg and bending the opposite at the knee like a flamingo.
-The last upload in the series saw Katelyn working it for the camera.
+The second image in the series was snapped from a different angle, treating Katelyn's eager audience to a great view of her bombshell curves.
+She had her chest to the camera and averted her gaze to the side.
+Katelyn showed off her balancing skills, standing on her right leg and bending the opposite at the knee like a flamingo.
+The last upload in the set featured Katelyn working it for the camera.

 She flaunted her amazing figure in a checkered set that did her nothing but favors.
 On her upper half, Katelyn rocked a crop top with a sweetheart neckline that plunged low into her chest, treating her audience to a great view of her ample assets.
-It had a tiny set of sleeves that were worn near her biceps, leaving her toned shoulders and arms on full display.
-The piece cutoff near Katelyn’s ribs, exposing her defined abs in their entirety.
+It had tiny sleeves, leaving her toned shoulders and arms on full display.
+The piece cut off at Katelyn's ribcage, exposing her defined abs in their entirety.

-Katelyn teamed the look with a pair of high-waisted bottoms that were just as hot.
-The body of the garment hit high on the model’s hips, and its tight fit showed off her tiny waist and midsection.
-The piece clung tightly to her thighs, and its capri-cut showed a tease of her bronze ankles.
-Katelyn added a pair of white wedges to complete her sexy ensemble.

 "Good morning my beautiful queen," one follower gushed, adding a set of heart-eye emoji.